anduinsay/StickComments/README.md

 <img src="./img/reddit.png" width="500px"/>

+From the activities of the r/gaming community, we want to track more information about what specific games people are talking, then we need integrate more data source to find more detailed information.

 ## Data
 Reddit comments data from [Pushshift.io](https://files.pushshift.io/reddit/).
 In this project, I use the data from 2017 to 2015, around 700GB of uncompressed JSON data in total.
 Defined schema after preprocessing is listed as: